 Oftentimes, the carriers you apply to make all the difference.
 And you’ll want to make sure you fill out your application accurately to get the best consideration.

 When applying for life insurance, be prepared to answer questions such as:

 Different conditions are associated with different risk factors.
-Heart disease is a wide-ranging category.
-Your specific diagnosis may not be as risky as you think.
+Heart disease is a wide-ranging category, so your specific diagnosis may not be as risky as you think.

 If you have had few or no symptoms in several years and have changed your health with lifestyle alterations or a consistent medication regimen, you may be given a higher rating.
-The closer your diagnosis to your application date, he harder it will be to get approved.
+The closer your diagnosis is to your application date, the harder it will be to get approved.

-People with heart disease who have had intense chest pains may fall under the lowest rating.
-Current symptoms never look good to an underwriter, and can mean either poor health maintenance or remaining issues.
+People with heart disease who have had recent intense chest pains may fall under the lowest rating.
+Current symptoms never look good to an underwriter, as they can mean either poor health maintenance or remaining issues.

-Your cardiovascular disease may not be your most severe health problem.
+Cardiovascular disease may not be your most severe health problem.
 If you have high cholesterol or diabetes in addition to heart disease, your rating may be reduced.
-Any time there are multiple issues of concern, each will be weighed on its own, in addition to being coupled with the others.
+Any time there are multiple issues of concern, each will be weighed on its own, as well as being coupled with the others.

 Showing the life insurance company you care about improving your health and preventing future complications can assure them you’re less risky than someone who doesn’t follow a healthy lifestyle.

 The results from certain tests can provide accurate data about the degree of damage to the heart muscle.
-Stress tests, EKG’s, or other types of tests help underwriters to see the real function of your heart.
+Stress tests, EKG’s, or other types of tests help underwriters understand your true level of heart function.